Stability Boundary of Neutron-Dark Matter Mixed Stars: Introduction

-DM detection strategies are primarily divided into direct and indirect detections.
-Direct detection experiments (e.g., DAMA, CoGeNT, CDMS, XENON \cite{PhysRevLett.105.131302,PhysRevLett.106.131302,aalseth2011results,bernabei2008first}) aim to receive signals from the scatterings of DM particles on atomic nuclei within detectors \cite{PhysRevD.84.107301}.
+DM detection strategies are broadly classified into direct and indirect detections.
+Direct detection experiments (e.g., DAMA, CoGeNT, CDMS, XENON \cite{PhysRevLett.105.131302,PhysRevLett.106.131302,aalseth2011results,bernabei2008first}) aim to detect signals from DM-nucleus scattering within terrestrial detectors \cite{Leung_2011}.
 Indirect detection, on the other hand, is achieved by studying the effects of DM on astrophysical objects.
-For instance, the extremely strong gravitational field and high density of NM in NS may make them possible DM trappers.
-Subsequent physical changes (such as heating, accumulating or collapse) in NS can then be used to constrain the properties of DM \cite{guver2014capture}.
-To be specific, the mechanisms by which DM may become captured into NS have been explored by many researches \cite{PhysRevD.40.3221,PhysRevD.77.023006,PhysRevD.77.043515,PhysRevD.81.123521,PhysRevD.82.063531,PhysRevLett.115.111301,Cermeno_Perez_Garcia_Silk_2017}.
-Should the captured DM be self-annihilating, its subsequent annihilation can significantly heat the star interior, leading to observable increases in surface temperature or luminosity \cite{PhysRevD.77.023006,PhysRevD.77.043515,PhysRevD.81.123521}.
-In contrast, non-annihilating DM would gradually accumulate within the star, potentially giving rise to stable mixed configurations \cite{gresham2019asymmetric}, or alternatively, collapsing into black holes once the DM inside the NS reach their self-gravitating limit \cite{guver2014capture}.
-Beyond capture, an alternative proposal is that the collapse leading to NS formation could be triggered within a pre-existing DM halo \cite{PhysRevD.97.123007,PhysRevD.99.063015,nelson2019dark}, i.e. the incorporation of DM and NM may occur during the formation of compact objects.
+For instance, the extremely strong gravitational field and high density of NS interiors may make them possible DM trappers.
+Subsequent physical changes—such as heating, accumulating or collapse—in NS can then be used to constrain DM properties \cite{guver2014capture}.
+To be specific, the mechanisms by which DM may be captured into NS have been extensively studied \cite{PhysRevD.40.3221,PhysRevD.77.023006,PhysRevD.77.043515,PhysRevD.81.123521,PhysRevD.82.063531,PhysRevLett.115.111301,Cermeno_Perez_Garcia_Silk_2017}.
+Should the captured DM be self-annihilating, its subsequent annihilation can significantly heat the stellar interior, leading to observable increases in surface temperature or luminosity \cite{PhysRevD.77.023006,PhysRevD.77.043515,PhysRevD.81.123521}.
+In contrast, non-annihilating DM would gradually accumulate within the star, potentially giving rise to stable mixed configurations \cite{gresham2019asymmetric}, or alternatively, collapsing into a black hole once the accumulated DM reaches its self-gravitating limit \cite{guver2014capture}.
+Beyond capture, an alternative scenario is that the collapse leading to NS formation could be triggered within a pre-existing DM halo \cite{PhysRevD.97.123007,PhysRevD.99.063015,nelson2019dark}; that is, the mixing of DM and NM may occur during the formation of the compact object itself.